DimaKav/Tanzanian_waterpumps_project/README.md

 # Predicting the Status of Water Pumps in Tanzania

+#### Summary
+Using data from Taarifa and the Tanzanian Ministry of Water, I predicted which pumps are functional, which need some repairs, and which don't work at all.
+The features are mainly based on a number of variables about what kind of pump is operating, when it was installed, and how it is managed.
+A smart understanding of which waterpoints will fail can improve maintenance operations and ensure that clean, potable water is available to communities across Tanzania.

+This predictive modeling challenge comes from DrivenData, an organization who helps non-profits by hosting data science competitions for social impact.
+The competition has open licensing: "The data is available for use outside of DrivenData."
+The data comes from the Taarifa waterpoints dashboard, which aggregates data from the Tanzania Ministry of Water.
+In their own words: > Taarifa is an open source platform for the crowd sourced reporting and triaging of infrastructure related issues.

 #### File descriptions
 * train_features.csv : the training set features
 * train_labels.csv : the training set labels